-Perfect exposure settings: Reciprocity is the law of the relationship between shutter and aperture.
-It stipulates that one stop increases in aperture is equivalent to the shutter duration doubling.
+Reciprocity is the law of the relationship between shutter and aperture.
+It stipulates that one stop increase in aperture is equivalent to the shutter duration doubling.
 Both increase light by one stop.

-Thus, once you have the correct level of light for perfect exposure you can choose to increase aperture by one stop and trade this off with a doubling of the shutter speed (halving of the shutter duration).
-Twice and much light coming in for half the time = same amount of light.
+Thus, once you have the correct level of light for a perfect exposure, you can choose to increase aperture by one stop and trade this off with a doubling of the shutter speed (halving of the shutter duration).
+Twice as much light coming in for half the time equals the same amount of light.

-In addition to this the photographer may wish to over expose or under expose.
-Understanding the law of reciprocity allows them to do this in a controlled and intuitive manner, understanding the exposure differences on the image PLUS the different changes to the depth of field or any motion blur increase or decrease.
+In addition, the photographer may wish to over expose or under expose.
+Understanding the law of reciprocity allows them to do this in a controlled and intuitive manner, understanding the exposure differences on the image plus the different changes to the depth of field or any motion blur increase or decrease.

-You therefore have THREE variables at your disposal.
-Each however alter the image beyond just the brightness of the final image.
+You therefore have three variables at your disposal.
+Each, however, alters the image beyond just the brightness of the final image.

 The Law of Reciprocity